ylikollikas/Vagabond/README.md

 #### :open_file_folder: Downloading and Installing Vagabond

 Downloading and installing Vagabond can take a while depending on your internet connection and computer.
-To install AVO, complete the following steps.
+To install Vagabond, complete the following steps.

 1. Open Wabbajack and click on browse modlists.
 Check the tickbox that says `show unofficial`.
 2. Press the download button on Vagabond and wait for it to download.